 Creating a demand generation strategy is one of the most challenging parts of marketing.
-Not because it comprises a set of complex goals one would be hard-pressed to meet, but the concept itself is too wide to put into a single category.
+Not because it contains a set of complex goals one would be hard-pressed to meet, but because the concept itself is too wide to put into a single category.

 Some confuse it with lead generation, and many think the demand generation strategy is merely to attract customers.
-In truth, its purpose goes far more than generating a buzz or drive sales.
+In truth, its purpose goes far more than generating buzz or driving sales.

 As a marketer, you must have an unobstructed view of your objectives to draft demand generation campaigns—and that includes understanding the method.

-To help you out, I am going to share what is demand generation, and what strategies you can apply to reach your goals.
+To help you out, I am going to share what demand generation is, and what strategies you can apply to reach your goals.

 Let’s get started.